 If you're using a third-party antivirus program, Windows Security is generally disabled.
 If the third-party protection software has no ransomware-related features, it's best to remove it and use Windows Security, which is free.

 Steps to turn on ransomware protection on Windows 10 or Windows 11

 - Click on the search field by the right of the Start button (lower-left corner) and search for Ransomware Protection.
 As it appears on the Start Menu, click on it -- the Ransomware Protection page of Windows Security will appear.

 - Under Controlled folder access, slide the switch to the On position.
 Click on Yes to the User Account Control prompt.

 - Click on Protected Folders.
-Here you’ll see that all the folders in the current profile (Documents, Pictures, Music, etc.) are already there.
-You can add or remove other folders of your choice, including network folders, by click on the plus (+) sign.
-Once done, click on the back arrow ( <- ) on top to go back a page.
+All the folders in the current profile (Documents, Pictures, Music, etc.) are already there.
+You can add or remove other folders of your choice, including network-shared folders, by clicking on the plus (+) sign.

 - Click on Allow an app through Controlled folder access.
 Here, you can add more apps of your choosing to have full access to the content of protected folders by clicking on Add an allowed app.
 If you're not sure, leave this list blank.